-- shares and units which are not listed on the ASX
+- shares and units that are not listed on the ASX

 - options to purchase land, and

-Generally speaking, the person who purchases the dutiable property is the one who has to pay stamp duty.
-When the liability to pay duty arises depends on what type of dutiable transaction was entered into.
-For example, if it was a transfer of land, the liability arose at the time of the transfer.
-If it was a declaration of trust, the liability arose at the time the declaration was made.
+Generally speaking, the person who purchases the dutiable property is the party who has to pay stamp duty.
+When the liability to pay duty arises depends on the type of dutiable transaction.
+For example, if it is a transfer of land, the liability arises at the time of the transfer.
+If it is a declaration of trust, the liability arises at the time the declaration is made.

-These rules are very important, because in order to pay stamp duty you must lodge any agreement under which the transaction occurred with the NSW Office of State Revenue for stamping.
-You may also be required to lodge a form, particularly if you are claiming an exemption from stamp duty or if the dutiable transaction occurred without a written agreement.
+To pay stamp duty, a person must lodge any agreement under which the transaction occurred with the Office of State Revenue for stamping.
+A person may also be required to lodge a form, particularly if they are claiming an exemption from stamp duty or if the dutiable transaction occurred without a written agreement.

-The lodgement must be made within 3 months of the liability to pay stamp duty arising.
-The duty itself must also be paid within that 3 month period.
-If you fail to comply with these strict deadlines, you may be required to pay penalties or interest on top of the duty.
+The lodgement must be made within three months of the date that liability to pay stamp duty arose.
+The duty itself must also be paid within that three-month period.
+Failure to comply with these deadlines may lead to financial penalties.

 In the case of shares or units, the rate is 60c per $100.

-There are a significant number of exemptions and concessions from stamp duty in New South Wales.
+There is a significant number of exemptions and concessions that apply to stamp duty in New South Wales.
 These depend on the kinds of property being transferred, and the relationship between the buyer and seller.

-For example, if you are married and you transfer an interest in residential land to your husband or wife, the transfer may be exempt from stamp duty.
-Any transfers that are made after a divorce may also be exempt from stamp duty if they are made for the purposes of dividing the matrimonial property.
+For example, if a person is married and transfers an interest in residential land to their spouse, the transfer may be exempt from stamp duty.
+Any transfer that is made after a divorce may also be exempt from stamp duty if it is made for the purposes of dividing the matrimonial property.

-As mentioned above, shares and units which are quoted on the ASX are not dutiable property and so their transfer is exempt from stamp duty.
+As mentioned above, shares and units that are quoted on the ASX are not dutiable property and so their transfer is exempt from stamp duty.